 Yes, putting coconut oil on your hair before bleaching it can help protect it from the bleaching process.
 If possible, apply the oil the night before.

 Yes, as mentioned above, it’s OK to bleach hair that has not been freshly washed.
-The natural scalp oils can actually protect the hair shaft as it undergoes the bleaching process.
+Natural scalp oils can actually protect the hair shaft as it undergoes the bleaching process.